 The Not-So-Obvious Secret Guaranteed to Transform Your Life (Before 8 am)

 Life gets busy.
-Has The Miracle Morning been gathering dust on your bookshelf?
-Instead, pick up the key ideas now.
+Has The Miracle Morning been on your reading list?
+Learn the key insights now.

 Hal Elrod is an American Author and success coach.
 Hal suffered a severe car accident at the age of 20.
 He uses this moment and his subsequent recovery as an example of how anybody can better themselves and have the life they want.
 He is the founder of the Achieve Your Goal podcast and has written two books: The Miracle Morning and The Miracle Equation.